 During my research, I’ve come across hundreds of questionable comments around the internet by these dealers.
 They all claim how Kangen Water is the best, and everyone needs a machine and to buy one from them.

-The Drawbacks of Buying a Kangen Water Machine
+The Drawbacks to Buying a Kangen Water Machine

 In this section, I’ll share a list of key points for you to consider before you buy from Enagic:

-- Kangen Water® machines cost $1,000s more than other quality ionizers on the market.
+- Kangen Water® machines cost thousands more than other quality ionizers on the market.
 Competitors’ machines are also certified medical devices with Japanese-made electrode plates.

 - Kangen’s single-filter setup is less powerful than competing machines that use a dual-filter setup.
 For example, Tyent’s UCE-11 uses the same micron filtration level as kidney dialysis machines.
 Kangen also recommends changing its filters more often, and they are more expensive.